kartoza/kartoza-mkdocs-base/src/user/manual/help-contact.md

    you'll unlock the full potential of the site and discover efficient ways to achieve your goals.

-4. **Contact Us**: Connect with SANBI through the dedicated contact page by clicking on the `Contact Us` button.
-SANBI welcomes user's inquiries and looks forward to assisting users.
+4. **Contact Us**: Connect with us through the dedicated contact page by clicking on the `Contact Us` button.
+We welcome user inquiries and look forward to assisting users.

 ## Contact Page